Stuycs-K/final-project-10-lix-wum/WORKLOG.md

 ### 6/1/23

 Made it so that it is no longer possible to spam the hold button to infinitely stall out the game, also added a ghost block that shows where a piece will land once dropped.

+### 6/5/23

+Edited code for dropping pieces based on a timer and changed the system to allow for the down key to be held down without the piece being placed instantly.
+This allows for more precise actions such as t-spins.